 Think it’s too expensive?
 Consider this: Without a few up-and-comers in the wings, you’ll have to go out and find people with the right skill sets, which ultimately may be more expensive and time-consuming than growing your talent in-house to be ready for when they’re needed.

 An employee with a diverse skill set has a greater ability to solve problems, build teams and improve productivity – all benefits to your company.
-Plus, developing current employees demonstrates that you value them, which increases loyalty.
+Plus, developing current employees demonstrates that you value them, which increases loyalty and employee retention.

 Many managers think first of technical skills when considering staff training.
 Leadership development is beyond that.